open-AIMS/docker-example/README.md

 2) Learn how to build a Docker container from this repository, and run it locally;

-3) Push this container to Docker Hub;
+3) Push this container to dockerhub;

 4) Use Binder to build and run the Docker container remotely, which will be done via an interactive RStudio session on your web browser.
 There you will have access